iamalinguist/har-har-mahadev/README.md

 # har-har-mahadev
 This repository is to advance my python skills.
+It is based on "Python Cookbook" textbook.